-It’s sometimes hard to know what to pack when you go on holiday, especially if you're holidaying in Cornwall - and perhaps more so in our post-Covid world.
+It’s sometimes hard to know what to pack when you go on holiday, especially if you're holidaying in Cornwall - and perhaps more so at the moment.
 There are a few essentials that we suggest you don’t leave home without, many of which have been suggested by you through our Facebook page.

-While we do have sterilised wetsuits available from the Extreme Academy, there are currently no changing facilities available.
+While we do have sterilised wetsuits available from the Extreme Academy, there are currently no changing facilities, shoers or lockers available.
 You’ll need to change in and out of wetsuits in your room, so it may be easier to bring your own wetsuits and dryrobes if you have them.

 Cornwall is a country of outstanding natural beauty; from beaches, to woodland, to fishing harbours, to quintessential villages, trust us, you’ll want to photograph it.
 Keep the memory of your holiday to Cornwall for a life time by capturing it all on film or pixels.

 Cornwall is surrounded by the Atlantic ocean bringing with it some of the most consistent surf in the country especially here at Watergate Bay.
 A surfboard is a must-bring item, if you can fit it in your car that is.

 If you don’t own surfing equipment you can always hire kit from the Extreme Academy including boards and wetsuits.